-- 240. At the end of each crop year, corn inventories are carried forward in case of a short harvest.
+- 233. At the end of each crop year, corn inventories are carried forward in case of a short harvest.
 The U.S. and China are the largest holders of corn inventories.
-At the end of 2013/14, these two countries held 70% of the 176 mmt of global stocks. - 241.
+At the end of 2013/14, these two countries held 70% of the 176 mmt of global stocks. - 234.
 Total world corn trade is about 100 to 120 mmt per year.
 Before the MIR162 ban, China was importing about 4% of global corn sales.
-That amount was projected by the USDA to increase substantially by 2020, when the USDA projected that China would be the world's largest importer of corn at 16 million metric tons.
+That amount was projected by the USDA to increase substantially by 2020, when the USDA projects that China will be the world's largest importer of corn at 16 million metric tons.